Free & Low-Cost Resources for Eating Disorder Help

 Talk to Your Insurance Company

 Start your treatment journey with insurance.
 Contact your provider and ask about your coverage.
-See if programs near you work with your insurance company directly and ask about your out-of-pocket costs, so there are no surprises down the road.
+See if programs near you work with your insurance company directly and ask about your out-of-pocket costs so there are no surprises down the road.

+Make sure to coordinate with your healthcare provider to ensure you’re looking at programs that offer appropriate treatment for you.
 While you may think you can’t pay for treatment, you might be surprised at the help insurance can deliver.
 Call and find out more.

 Look for Other Resources